blocksds/grit/readme.md

 The external tilefile is experimental too.
 It seems to work well enough, but just to be sure, always start with an 8bpp bitmap that's already tiled (or non-existent), and use either bmp, gif or png.
-Pcx support will be added later (FreeImage doesn't do pcx writing.
-That's why).
 I'll try to add metatiling to it too at some point.

 ## Examples for common conversions